In Australia, the unemployment rate is being skewed by a number of longer run structural factors.

 The education and training system means that those who are unemployed do not have the requisite skills for the modern Australia economy.
 Rather than hiring unemployed Australians and thereby reducing the unemployment rate, firms are heavily reliant on imported skilled workers who arrive here via the Temporary Skill Shortage (the former 457) visa program.

 In addition to the obvious social benefits of having a highly skilled population, maximising training and educational attainment should be an uncontroversial policy aim.
 Yet the government imposes cuts to trades training, is underfunding school education, ramping up university fees and forcing those who get a degree to pay for it more quickly.

 Such policies will leave significant parts of the population short of skills.

 It could be that treasury and the RBA are wrong and the Australian economy can sustain an unemployment rate at 4% or lower, if only the right policies were in place to allow the economy to grow more rapidly.

 It is clear the government has also given up on reducing unemployment.
 Rarely, if ever, do prime minister Malcolm Turnbull or treasurer Scott Morrison talk of unemployment.
 They speak of “jobs” and “employment” and almost always discuss jobs “created” when looking at the labour market.

 Look at these facts.

-In these circumstances, it is easy to see what the focus of the government is to talk about rising employment, largely a function of population growth, and not unemployment, which has been little changed for many years.
+In these circumstances, it is easy to see why the government’s focus is to talk about rising employment – largely a function of population growth – and not unemployment, which has been little changed for many years.

-Unemployment in Australia can and should be below five per cent with the right policies.
+Unemployment in Australia can and should be below 5% with the right policies.